 As there are no licensing requirements for paralegals in Hawaii, there is no need for applicants to seek out a Hawaii paralegal license.
 Instead, applicants should find those credentials that will give them more opportunities.
 Hawaii paralegal certification can help

-What is the Job Market and Salary Possibilities Like for Paralegals in Hawaii?
+What are the Job Market and Salary Possibilities Like for Paralegals in Hawaii?

 There is a healthy demand for paralegal jobs in Hawaii.
 This matches the national demand for paralegals as national growth outlooks have a faster than average designation according to the BLS.